2020 Ettan: Relegation play-offs

 The 13th-placed teams of each division meet each other, and the best two runners-up from 2020 Division 2 meet each other, in two-legged ties on a home-and-away basis.
 The winners of each matchup qualify for the 2021 Division 1.

-3–3 on aggregate.
-Västra Frölunda IF won on away goals and are promoted to Division 1.
+Åtvidabergs won, 3-2, via forfeit.
+Västra Frölunda IF player Anton Karl Delwér played in the second leg while suspended after his second yellow card of the season during the first leg.
+Västra Frölunda originally led the second leg, 3-1, and the aggregate, 3-3, via away goals rule (1-0), after both games.
+Result overturned after Delwér participated in the second leg in violation of rules.

 Lunds BK won 3–1 on aggregate.